 Today’s post is just about the difficulties and hardships of trekking to Everest Base Camp.
 They are worth it a million times over but I need to get them down before they evaporate from my mind forever, as they will.
 I will remember these 3 weeks as a fantastic experience, a privilege and a challenge enjoyed by few.
 It was stunning up there.

-We trekked to Everest Base Camp without a guide or porter, we don’t think they’re necessary but you may prefer to take one.
+We trekked to Everest Base Camp without a guide or porter, we don’t think they’re necessary after trekking in Nepal a few times, but you may prefer to take one.